 A generous benefactor who honored her late father, and a husband and wife whose devotion to St. Ambrose spanned much of their lives, will be honored with the McMullen Awards Dec.
 1.

-Mary Joy Allaert Feeney and Edward Henkhaus '64 will be recognized as the 2013 McMullen Award recipients following the annual Feast of St. Ambrose Mass on Dec.
+Mary Joy Allaert Feeney (at right) and Edward Henkhaus '64 will be recognized as the 2013 McMullen Award recipients following the annual Feast of St. Ambrose Mass on Dec.
 1 in Christ the King Chapel.
 The late Lynne Henkhaus will be honored posthumously.
 The prestigious award is named in honor of St. Ambrose founder Bishop John McMullen and presented annually to individuals who embody the university's mission of enriching the lives of others.

 The Feast of St. Ambrose Mass will begin at 6:30 p.m. and is open to the public.
 A reception will follow presentation of the awards.